 - Minimum length of body to be 5.5 cm (2¼ inches).

 The fish should be bright and alert.
 The body should be short and rounded with a smooth outline.
 The dorsal fin should be carried high and erect, with the caudal fin forked and well divided.
 The eyes should be prominent with good development and well matched.
-Note: these eyes are not the same as on the Broadtail Moor; they should be truncated cones not
+Note: these eyes are not the same as on the broadtail moor and the butterfly; they should be truncated cones not spherical.

 Calico fish should have a blue background with patches of violet, red, orange, yellow, brown and white, spotted with black.
 Quality fish should have a high intensity of colour evenly distributed over the body, with colour, especially black, extending into the fins.